CAR-T & the Future of Blood Cancer Debate SeriesEp 1 of 4

 Right, ALL, diffuse large B-cell lymphoma.

-Right, the clean, programmed cellular death that a healthy immune system relies on to clear out debris.
-Driven by that synthetic, hyperactivated combined signaling domain, these T-cells literally explode into action.
+Right, the clean program cellular death that a healthy immune system relies on to clear out debris.
+Driven by that synthetic, hyperactivated combined signaling domain, these T cells literally explode into action.
 They release overwhelming amounts of inflammatory cytokines into the patient's bloodstream.
-We are talking about interleukin 6, interferon gamma, and interleukin 2.
+We are talking about Interleukin 6, interferon gamma, and Interleukin 2.

 Which triggers CRS.